• Understanding social media risks

 Reasons for a Facebook account

-Your speech pathology practice should have a process and policy covering:
+Your speech pathology practice should have a process and policy for the following in relation to a business Facebook account and its usage:

 • How responses to comments will be managed